-- Do not operate the cruise-control function during any extreme weather situations (e.g., snow, ice, sleet, heavy rain), when road conditions are hazardous (icy, snowy, winding roads, city traffic), when a constant speed of the motorhome is not possible, or if traffic conditions do not warrant such. - Avoid driving the motorhome through any standing water.
-If deep enough, such water can wet the brake pads and cause fading of the brakes (i.e., loss of braking power) and lead to excessive sliding or pulling to one side or the other. - Know the limits of operation of the motorhome.
+- 4. Do not operate the cruise-control function during any extreme weather situations (e.g., snow, ice, sleet, heavy rain), when road conditions are hazardous (icy, snowy, winding roads, city traffic), when a constant speed of the motorhome is not possible, or if traffic conditions do not warrant such. - 5.
+Avoid driving the motorhome through any standing water.
+If deep enough, such water can wet the brake pads and cause fading of the brakes (i.e., loss of braking power) and lead to excessive sliding or pulling to one side or the other. - 6.
+Know the limits of operation of the motorhome.
 Do not try to achieve excessive speeds, climb overly steep hills, traverse overly long grades, attempt to use as an "off-the-road" (OTR), rapidly switch lanes, or rapidly accelerate or decelerate the motorhome.
-When in doubt about the handling characteristics of the motorhome, consult your chassis manual for information. - The solar or blackout shade is operated by using a switch on the driver's console.
-Depress the switch to lower or raise the shade.
-On the Allegro, the switch is labeled VISOR.
-The time delay switch must be held for a few seconds before it is activated.
+When in doubt about the handling characteristics of the motorhome, consult your chassis manual for information.